Code-Institute-Submissions/family_organiser/readme/testing.md

 5. Check notification has gone.
 6. Check family count and press on the family count to view 'Family'.
 7. Make sure the user has been added to the users frineds list.
+8. Go back to the account that sent the friend request and make sure a notification has been add for their friend request has been accepted.

 #### Declining a friend request